Good theology is built on two premises.

 It's God's perfect love that makes him worthy of worship.
-It’s his love that sets him apart.
-(God is a perfectly just judge because he is a perfectly loving father.)
-God always judges fairly and never punishes more than is necessary.
-If he was not a loving father he could not be a just judge.
+It’s his love that makes him Holy.
+God is a perfectly just judge because he is a perfectly loving father.

-Many in the Church today think that God can be perfectly just without being perfectly loving.
-But that’s only because they’ve projected their idea of justice onto the character of God.
+2. Many in the Church today think that God can be perfectly just without being perfectly loving, but that’s only because they’ve projected their idea of justice onto the character of God.
 Man’s justice requires payment; God’s justice requires repentance.
+(For an in-depth look at what the Bible has to say about atonement see Atonement, Justice, and Peace: The Message of the Cross and the Mission of the Church by Darrin W. Snyder Belousek.)

 Let the wicked forsake their ways